johnpancoast/iterable-search/README.md

-code-challenge
+data-processor
 ==============
-A CLI command allowing processing of files.
-Implementation that matches the directions in instructions.txt
+A CLI command allowing you to process data from a data source, see if data matches specific rules, and output to various locations.

 # To run
 *todo*